fsquared-uk/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.13 =
+* Merged all latest changes; this should force an update to become available via WordPress.org

 = 0.2.12 =
 * Added an option to specify the user-agent used to fetch data from Tumblr.
 This defaults to 'Wget/1.18', which prevents Tumblr from disrupting their API with a GDPR consent notice.
 This has been set to be configurable, in case Tumblr makes further changes to their servers.